Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Towards Experimental Realizations

 \section{Towards Experimental Realizations}

-\seclab{Towards Experimental Realizations} We consider Pockels materials, such as lithium niobate~\cite{Zhu2021}, lithium tantalate~\cite{Wang2024}, or barium titanate~\cite{Chelladurai2025}, to be the most promising platforms for realizing fast, low-loss control over cavity resonances~\cite{Li2020, Larocque2024} and waveguide couplings~\cite{Zhang2019, Xue2022, Herrmann2024, Rasmussen2025}.
-Scalable electrical control via flip-chip bonding to complementary metal-oxide-semiconductor (CMOS) microchips~\cite{Daudlin2025} is possible with low-voltage device designs~\cite{Wang2018, Larocque2024}.
-Pulse trapping was achieved in relatively large ring resonator structures~\cite{Zhang2019, Li2025}, and Ref.~\cite{Rasmussen2025} describes progress towards trapping in smaller photonic crystal cavities, which enable larger nonlinear coupling rates when integrated with quantum emitters.
+\seclab{Towards Experimental Realizations} In the following, we relate our model assumptions and performance metrics to state-of-the-art demonstrations of integrated photonic circuits and nonlinear systems.
+As a photonic control layer, we consider Pockels materials, such as lithium niobate (LN)~\cite{Zhu2021}, lithium tantalate~\cite{Wang2024}, and barium titanate~\cite{Chelladurai2025} to be the most promising route toward fast and low-loss control over cavity resonances~\cite{Li2020,Larocque2024} and waveguide couplings~\cite{Zhang2019,Xue2022,Herrmann2024,Rasmussen2025}.
+The Pockels effect is near-instantaneous~\cite{Zhu2021} relative to the 10-100$\,$GHz range control bandwidth offered by scalable CMOS driving electronics~\cite{Daudlin2025}, which is compatible with low-voltage device designs~\cite{Wang2018,Larocque2024}.
+Dynamic capture and release of optical pulses has already been demonstrated in relatively large ring-resonator structures~\cite{Zhang2019,Li2025}, while Ref.~\cite{Rasmussen2025} reports progress toward analogous control in smaller photonic-crystal cavities, which are particularly attractive because they can support stronger nonlinear interactions when interfaced with quantum emitters.

-In our view, it remains an open question which nonlinear material platform is best suited for RQPN implementations.
-The bulk $\chi^{(2)}$ nonlinearity of lithium niobate was demonstrated to reach a nonlinear interaction rate of $\chi_2\sim 1$MHz~\cite{Lu2020}, which is a factor of six smaller than the smallest demonstrated intrinsic loss rate of integrated ring resonators~\cite{Zhu2024}.
-While further improvements may push the coupling-to-loss ratio into the strong coupling regime, it is likely that other materials will be needed.
-Heterogeneous integration is a promising approach to combine a controllable integrated circuit with highly nonlinear materials, including 2D materials~\cite{Abajo2025}, carbon nanotubes~\cite{Ovvyan2023}, III-V quantum dots~\cite{Aghaeimeibodi2018}, hot atomic vapors~\cite{Zektzer2024}, and trapped atoms~\cite{Zhou2024}.
-The key metric for comparing material systems is cooperativity (coupling-to-decoherence ratio), along with integrability and scalability.